Bro1995/Backend-web-project1-Laravel/README.md

 IT Products Shop – Laravel Project
  --------------------------------------------
- Overview
+  Project Description

 This project is a Laravel-based web application that represents a small IT shop platform.
 Visitors can browse public content, while registered users and administrators have access to additional interactive features.